'74–'75: Background

 The song is built around an Am-C-G-Am chord progression.
-Mike Connell said it "was pretty much just another failed relationship song" that took influence from older bands such as the Byrds and Big Star to more contemporary artists including Echo & the Bunnymen, R.E.M., the Replacements and Teenage Fanclub.
+Mike Connell said it "was pretty much just another failed relationship song" that took influence from older bands such as the Byrds and Big Star and more contemporary artists including Echo & the Bunnymen, R.E.M., the Replacements and Teenage Fanclub.
 Connell was living in a one-bedroom apartment in his hometown of Raleigh, North Carolina when he began writing the song in early 1991, and he struggled for months to finish the lyrics.
 Connell remained grateful that the record label did not attempt to influence his writing, as "at the height of the grunge era, 1993, they sure as hell would not have suggested that we come up with an acoustic-based, mid-tempo snoozer."

 The song reached Europe two years later when A&R representatives from the Intercord label requested to issue the album Ring in Germany.
 Connell expected Ring to sell a few thousand copies at most, but the surprise success of "'74–'75" propelled it to the 45th-best selling album of Germany in 1995.
 Decades after its success, Connell remained confused about how the song became so popular.
 "I think the tune is catchy enough, but it’s really kind of a snoozer," he said.
 Lead vocalist Doug MacMillan said, "I wouldn't have released that song as a single either" but compared the song's melancholic emotional tone to that of Blue Öyster Cult's "(Don't Fear) The Reaper".